Bbulicki/MarchingMasters/lambas/README.txt

     description: deletes a band and disassociates band with its corresponding users
     link: https://zbi1wtjll8.execute-api.us-east-1.amazonaws.com/v1/disbandband
     queryParameters:
-        band id for deleting a band and disassociation
+        band_id: for deleting a band and disassociation
     response:
         "success"
     error handling: